PIZZA—ONE OF AMERICA’S TOP 10 FAVORITE FOODS GET’S A MAKEOVER AND FINDS NEW LOVERS

 Now, as for the cheesiness: this is successfully accomplished to your palate’s delight by perfectly blending cashews and nutritional yeast.
 Enough saucy, cheesy, oily pizza was devoured over the years before my healthy/vegan lifestyle change, to both steer and stir you in the direction of total ingredient “substitution satisfaction”…especially the cheese!
 Yes!

-When I (and my family) first made the switch to healthy eating, the thought of losing pizza was like morning a death of sorts.
+When I (and my family) first made the switch to healthy eating, the thought of losing pizza was like mourning a death of sorts.
 Moving from New York to the South in my teens forced me to find “pizza love” from among the national franchised, commercially crafted pizza restaurants—a long way from the pizzerias that first warmed my heart in New York.
 Frozen commercial pizza?
 Don’t even think about it!

-For a New York City/Brooklyn spoiled, pizza connoisseur: Green/Living pizza has been a game changer with multiple healthy benefits.
+For a New York City/Brooklyn spoiled, pizza connoisseur: Green/Living pizza has been a game changer with multiple health benefits.
 For a food that dates back 7,000 years ago I think we’ve finally found the perfect combination of great taste and health.
 To join me, please check out the video and recipe below.

 Living Pizza Recipe: